-None
+None.

 The Board is committed to ensuring that each time the Board acts on any particular transaction, each director who casts a vote is free from any material interest in the transaction and any existing or potential material conflict of interest with the Corporation or its subsidiaries, affiliates or controlling shareholders generally.
-When any transaction is voted on by the Board, the Board will adhere to the requirements of the Corporation's articles and applicable law that a director or senior officer of the Corporation who: (a) has a material interest in a material contract or transaction with the Corporation; or (b) is a director or senior officer of, or has a material interest in, a person who has a material interest in a material contract or transaction with the Corporation, shall disclose in writing to the Board or request to have entered in the Board minutes the nature and extent of his or her interest, and, unless the contract or transaction is one with an affiliate, shall

-(c) Describe any other steps the Board takes to encourage and promote a culture of ethical business conduct. not vote on any resolution to approve the contract or transaction.
+When any transaction is voted on by the Board, the Board will adhere to the requirements of the Corporation's articles and applicable law that a director or senior officer of the Corporation who: (a) has a material interest in a material contract or transaction with the Corporation; or (b) is a director or senior officer of, or has a material interest in, a person who has a material interest in a material contract or transaction with the Corporation, shall disclose in writing to the Board or request to have entered in the Board minutes the nature and extent of his or her interest, and, unless the contract or transaction is one with an affiliate, shall not vote on any resolution to approve the contract or transaction.
 In this way, the Board will seek to ensure that directors act with a view to the best interests of the Corporation and are not affected by any relationship that could materially interfere with their ability to exercise independent judgment.